kernelkit/infix/doc/keystore.md

 ### WiFi Pre-Shared Keys

-WiFi networks secured with WPA2 or WPA3 use pre-shared keys stored as symmetric keys in the keystore.
-The key must be 8-63 printable ASCII characters.
+WiFi networks secured with WPA2 or WPA3 use pre-shared keys stored as symmetric keys in the keystore with `passphrase-key-format`.
+The passphrase must be 8-63 printable ASCII characters.

 See [WiFi](wifi.md) for complete configuration examples.

 ### WireGuard Pre-Shared Keys

 WireGuard supports optional pre-shared keys (PSK) that add a layer of symmetric encryption alongside Curve25519.
+PSKs use the standard IETF `octet-string-key-format` (32 random bytes).
 This provides defense-in-depth against future quantum computers that might break elliptic curve cryptography.
 Note, however, that WireGuard’s authentication and initial key agreement remain Curve25519-based, so PSKs only protect the session encryption,